numpy/numpy/doc/source/user/absolute_beginners.rst

 ``order:`` ``C`` means to read/write the elements using C-like index order,  ``F`` means to read/write the elements using Fortran-like index order, ``A`` means to read/write the elements in Fortran-like index order if a is Fortran contiguous in memory, C-like order otherwise.
 (This is an optional parameter and doesn't need to be specified.)

 If you want to learn more about C and Fortran order, you can `read more about the internal organization of NumPy arrays here <https://numpy.org/devdocs/reference/internals.html>`_.
 Essentially, C and Fortran orders have to do with how indices correspond to the order the array is stored in memory.
-In Fortran, when moving through the elements of a two dimensional array as it is stored in memory, the first index is the most rapidly varying index.
+In Fortran, when moving through the elements of a two dimensional array as it is stored in memory, the **first** index is the most rapidly varying index.
 As the first index moves to the next row as it changes, the matrix is stored one column at a time.
-This is why Fortran is thought of as a Column-major language.
-In C, on the other hand, the last index changes the most rapidly.
-The matrix is stored by rows, making it a Row-major language.
+This is why Fortran is thought of as a **Column-major language**.
+In C on the other hand, the **last** index changes the most rapidly.
+The matrix is stored by rows, making it a **Row-major language**.
 What you do for C or Fortran depends on whether it's more important to preserve the indexing convention or not reorder the data.

 `Learn more about shape manipulation here <https://numpy.org/devdocs/user/quickstart.html#shape-manipulation>`_.